-- 3.8.1 Unless otherwise specified, references below to Articles are references to Articles of the International Standard for Results Management (ISRM). - 3.8.2 The comments annotating various provisions of the International Standard for Results Management shall be used to interpret the International Standard. - 3.8.3 The Annexes to the International Standard for Results Management have the same mandatory status as the rest of the International Standard for Results Management. - 3.8.4 The official text of the International Standard for Results Management shall be maintained by WADA and shall be published in English and French.
-In the event of any conflict between the English and French versions, the English version shall prevail.
+- 3.7.4 Unless otherwise specified, references to Sections and Articles are references to Sections and Articles of the International Standard for Results Management. - 3.7.5 Where the term "days" is used in the International Standard for Results Management, it shall mean calendar days unless otherwise specified. - 3.7.6 The Annexes to the International Standard for Results Management have the same mandatory status as the rest of the International Standard for Results Management.

-PART TWO: RESULTS MANAGEMENT PROCESS GENERAL PRINCIPLES
+PART TWO: RESULTS MANAGEMENT - GENERAL PRINCIPLES